7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Kerberos-Authentication-Defined.md

 			A&B	 |	 are encrypted using session key from previously created TGT C 	 |	 is encrypted with password hash of service account registered with the service

-Now the Client and Service can authenicate:
+Now the Client and Service can authenticate:

 AP\_REQ			username and timestamp (encrypted with session key associated with service ticket) and service ticket

-1. Service performs to then send a service authenication
+1. Service performs to then send a service authentication
 1. Decrypted with service account password hash
 1. inspects packet data validity: username matches the decrypted one,
-1. Group memberships are used the assigned the approiate permissions to user
+1. Group memberships are used the assigned the appropriate permissions to user

 This aides in mitigating against faking credentials